What The Best Primary Maths Teachers Do And How We Can Learn From Them

 - Develop pupils’ independence and motivation by developing their ‘metacognitive’ skills – their ability to plan, monitor and evaluate their thinking and learning

-- Use tasks and resources like technology and textbooks to challenge and support pupils’ mathematics
+- Use tasks and resources like technology and textbooks to provide mathematical challenge and support for pupils as required (including stretching and challenging where necessary)

-- Use structured interventions to provide additional support for children who are struggling with maths
+- Use structured maths interventions to provide additional support for children who are struggling with maths

-- Support pupils to make a successful transition between primary and secondary school, when attitudes and attainment in the subject tend to dip.
+- Support pupils to make a successful transition from primary to secondary school, when attitudes and attainment in the subject tend to dip.

 Effective primary maths teachers will look through these recommendations and see what it is they are already doing successfully, what they need to stop doing and what they can do differently.